 Good to Know

-What you should also check is your mail box (including spam folder) on the day of your trip.
-If you have ticked the notification box (and you should), you will receive an email if there has been a change, delay or cancellation regarding your booking (could be jsut an hour before, though).
-That’s of course not handy if you don’t have access to internet and rather inconvenient especially if the service centre is closed and no staff member in sight in train stations and on platforms.
+Also check is your mail box (including spam folder) on the day of your trip.
+If you have ticked the notification box (and you should), you will receive an email if there has been a change, delay or cancellation regarding your booking (could be just an hour before, though).
+Not all German train travel stations have Wifi though and even if they do, sometimes you need a Telekom account to access it.
+On the fast trains, ICE, there should be wifi though.

 Travelling in winter is never big fun as it is cold both outside and inside, but in summer the aircon is sure to give your neck a chill.
 That is, as long as it is working.
 More often than not, it is not and then the air can get super stuffy inside and even water bottles as an alleviation quickly run out and you might not get one.
 Not sure if that is just my personal experience but the death of the aircon usually appears together with the detachment of one wagon on an extremely crowded train.